foxcpp/maddy/docs/reference/modifiers/header.md

 `add_header` module modifies the message by adding an header.

-Note: the header must be present in the message prior to the execution of the modifier.
-If the header already exist it will result in an error.
+Note: Adding a header with an existing key will create multiple entries for that key in the message.

 Definition: